dahoum/xn--mrovingiens-bbb.fr/content/renewable-energy/peak-shaving-in-industrial-context/peak-shaving-in-industrial-context.md

 Termination of load causing equipemnt can be done with direct controlling, in cases when the equipment supports it.
 Or with a simple relay, which simply interrupts the power supply that equipment.
 A most brutal way, but effective in some cases

+## Managing vs Not Managing

+Related to the Peak Limit vs Limit over Time.

+## Management of Fast Peaks.
+Kinetic Solutions

+Teraloop.

 # Questions?

 If you would have any questions, please feel free to contact the authors of this article.

+# Meet the Author

+At SPS in Nürnberg in October.